Use and Security of Information Systems

 9.5 Internet Access and Communications

 9.5.1.
-Employees can access the internet and browse sites that comply with the Acceptable Use as defined in Section 4
+Kaimahi can access the internet and browse sites that comply with the Acceptable Use as defined in Section 4.

 9.5.3.
-The Chief Information Officer has the right to block internet sites that do not comply with the Acceptable Use policy in Section 4.
-Or that pose a risk to the Polytechnics ability to operate effectively.
+The Executive Director has the right to block internet sites that do not comply with the Acceptable Use policy in Section 4.
+Or that poses a risk to the Polytechnics ability to operate effectively.

 9.6 Email Access and Communications